xavierholt/recipes/New York Times Cheesecake.md

 Beat the cream cheese until fluffy.
 Mix in vanilla and balsamic vinegar.

 Combine sugar, flour, and salt  in a small bowl.
 Slowly add these to the cheese mixture.
-Mix in eggs and egg yolks, onne at a time, followed by the cream.
+Mix in eggs and egg yolks, one at a time, followed by the cream.

 Bake at 475 F for ten minutes,  then reduce oven temperature to 200 F.  Bake for one hour longer.
 Turn off the oven and let the cheesecake cool inside.
 Chill for